metta-systems/metta.systems/content/blog/2019-10-07-building-wasm-with-rust.md

 I have my cdylib library for the web assembly code in the workspace under `lib` that's why the path looks like this.
 Adjust to your configuration.
 Remember to build a library crate, not a binary!

+NOTE: To build something useful with yew you can start from this excellent tutorial in 3 parts: [Hunt the Wumpus](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-1-3k2o), [Part 2](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-2-1ech), [Part 3](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-3-ch3).

 Now just start it:

 ```sh